maxbasic94/CustomCalculator/README.md

 ## Task

-link on the document: https://docs.google.com/document/d/1j8DnTnRSNoRBdYtKu3Rgk1STLso4X5Rev2-oEyxMsK8/edit#
+Link on the document: https://docs.google.com/document/d/1j8DnTnRSNoRBdYtKu3Rgk1STLso4X5Rev2-oEyxMsK8/edit#

 ## How to use